knowledgeboard/knowledgeboard.github.io/templates/blog.md

 Well I worked on a lot today!
 Mag. got her project even before lunch.
 Did some more pico2000 work and am still helping A. and I. with their work.
 I'm really glad to be this useful!
+There was a funny moment between me, A. and I. about the few deleted days of work and "OMG I. how have you gotten so far with GEdit" moment.
+Impressive indeed!

 AAAND FOR SOME REASON, I'm chairing the monday meeting!
 That's gonna be fun!
 Like wtf what am I supposed to do :D Email sent so hopefully we are gonna make